Complaint handling code self-assessment

 ---|---|---|---|

-1.3 | The resident does not have to use the word 'complaint' for it to be treated as such.
-A complaint that is submitted via a third party or representative must still be handled in line with the landlord's complaints policy. | Yes | The policy includes clear reference to accepting complaints from third parties that are authorised to act on the customer's behalf.
+1.3 | A resident does not have to use the word 'complaint' for it to be treated as such.
+Whenever a resident expresses dissatisfaction landlords must give them the choice to make complaint.
+A complaint that is submitted via a third party or representative must be handled in line with the landlord's complaints policy. | Yes | Our Complaints policy clearly states that staff will offer the tenant or leaseholder a chance to raise a complaint.
+The policy includes clear reference to accepting complaints from third parties that are authorised to act on the customer's behalf.
 Responses to these complaints will be issued directly to the authorised party.
-Anonymous complaints will not be accepted. |
+Anonymous complaints will not be accepted.
+See page 2 of the complaints policy: Section 'Definitions' |

 Accessibility and awareness